jackmb/Scrier/README.md

 # Scrier
 Discord bot that announces a user's joining a channel with a user-specified audio clip

 Scrier is an overhaul / rework of a proof-of-concept Discord bot I wrote a while back.
-The original ("IntroBot") was much clunkier to use, had less readable code, was instable.
+The original ("IntroBot") was much clunkier to use, had less readable code, and was instable.

 Most importantly, IntroBot used the now-defunct discord.py libary.
 All of the above shortcomings have been corrected by Scrier, which now uses nextcord.

 -----------------------------------------------